 MRI of the brain and spinal cord and general metabolic screening revealed no abnormalities.
 Diagnostic genetic testing in both the patient and his mother revealed a pathogenic mutation (c.417 + 1 G>T) in REEP1 (SPG31) which causes a pure HSP.
 Mutations in ATL1 (SPG3A) and SPAST (SPG4) had previously been excluded.

 HSP is a genetically and clinically heterogeneous group of disorders in which the main clinical feature is progressive lower limb spasticity secondary to pyramidal tract dysfunction.
 HSP is classified as pure if neurologic signs are limited to the lower limbs (although urinary urgency and mild impairment of vibration perception in the distal lower extremities may occur).
-In contrast, complicated forms of HSP display additional neurologic and MRI abnormalities such as ataxia, more significant peripheral neuropathy, mental retardation, or a thin corpus callosum.
+In contrast, complicated forms of HSP display additional neurologic and MRI abnormalities such as ataxia, more significant peripheral neuropathy, cognitive impairment, or a thin corpus callosum.
 HSP may be inherited as an autosomal dominant, autosomal recessive, or X-linked disease.
 Over 40 loci and nearly 20 genes have already been identified.
 Autosomal dominant transmission is observed in 70% to 80% of all cases and typically results in pure HSP.

 Spastic paraplegia is a common problem in the daily practice of pediatric neurologists, generally caused by acquired brain disorders such as perinatal asphyxia or infections early in life resulting in cerebral palsy.
 In addition, there is a long list of more rare disorders to consider when confronted with spastic paraplegia including structural, infectious, demyelinating, and metabolic disorders.
 Only in a small minority of cases does HSP underlie the spastic syndrome.
 Many patients with childhood-onset HSP are mistakenly diagnosed with cerebral palsy.
 In children with spastic paraplegia in whom no acquired cause can be identified, HSP should be considered.
 A positive family history aids with the diagnosis.
 Our case illustrates the importance of neurologic examination of family members who may be mildly affected.